NickolasChen04/cropmaster/README.md

-# FarmSmart 🌾
+# Crop Master 🌾

 A modern Flutter application designed to revolutionize farm management through smart technology and intuitive interfaces.
+Crop Master helps farmers optimize their crop yields and manage their farms more efficiently.

 ## 🌟 Features